RobDWaller/robdwaller.github.io/_posts/2020-04-23-prove-code-works-documentation.md

 ## Semantic Versioning

-Semantic Versioning, or [SemVer](https://semver.org/), is one of the best ways you can document change and communicate that change to other developers.
+Semantic Versioning, or [SemVer](https://semver.org/), is one of the best ways you can document change and communicate change to other developers.
 It provides a clear indication of what code you have released and how developers should respond to the release.

 For those who have not come across SemVer before it is a format for [tagging](https://git-scm.com/book/en/v2/Git-Basics-Tagging) code releases: